Granahir2/MOG/ISA/MOG instructions.md

 	# MOG INSTRUCTION SET

-The mog instruction set is split between 16 groups of 4 opcodes, each opcode having 4 modes depending on the last 2 bits :
+The mog instruction set contains 16 groups of 4 opcodes, each opcode having 4 modes depending on the last 2 bits :

 	Double Constant (flag 00) : The operands are passed as-is to the opcode